John Glover (general): American Navy

-Leader of the first integrated American Regiment
+Leader of one of the first integrated American Regiments

 The Marblehead militia or "Glover's Regiment" became the 14th Continental Regiment.
 John Glover was able to raise a regiment of 500 men composed of both his militia and Marblehead mariners, and termed by Washington as soldiers “bred to the sea.”
 This regiment became known as the "amphibious regiment" for their vital nautical skills.
 It was composed almost entirely of seamen, mariners and fishermen.
 Many of these men of were Native Americans, Jewish, African-Americans, and Spanish forming the first integrated units in the new American military.
+The regiment's muster rolls listed one-third of the men as dark complexioned.
+A Pennsylvania general was shocked by the “number of negroes” treated as equals in Glover's Regiment.
+Most of the regiment lived in Marblehead, and came together before the war, fishing in the Grand Banks.
+At sea, everyone worked toward a common goal, and an individual's background did not matter, a philosophy carried over to the regiment.

 Battle of Long Island

 After Washington lost the Battle of Long Island (aka Battle of Brooklyn) in August 1776, Glover's Marbleheaders evacuated the army across the East River to Manhattan Island in a surprise nighttime operation, saving them from being entrapped in their fortified trenches on Brooklyn Heights.
-In subsequent actions of the New York campaign the regiment fought well against the British at Kip's Bay when the Redcoats invaded, landing on Manhattan and Pell's Point.
+In subsequent actions of the New York campaign the regiment fought well against the British at the battles of Kip's Bay and Pell's Point.

+Battle of Pell's Point

+On October 18, 1776 General Howe landed 4,000 men at Pell's Point to cut off Washington's escape from New York City.
+Col. John Glover and the 750 men of his regiment were there to stop this from happening.
+Without a superior officer to direct his actions, Glover took command and positioned his men behind stone walls on both sides of the road.
+Glover's Marbleheaders inflicted heavy casualties on the Hessian soldiers, firing from behind concealed positions.
+As the Hessians advanced Glover's regiment would fall back, leapfrogging past the next group who would, in turn, begin firing.
+The result was an unrelenting field of fire from which the Hessians had little protection leaving them little choice but to retreat and regroup.
+Under Glover's leadership the regiment was able to delay the British advance long enough for Washington to complete his evacuation of New York.